Mount Eden: Pre-European

-In pre-European times Mount Eden was utilised as a fortified hill pa by various Māori tribes.
-The pa is thought to have been abandoned around 1700 AD after conflict between the resident Waiohua people and the Hauraki tribes The earth ramparts and terraces from this period contribute to the distinctive outline of the hill today.
+In pre-European times Mount Eden was utilised as a fortified hill pā by various Māori iwi (tribes).
+The pā is thought to have been abandoned around 1700 AD after conflict between the resident Waiohua people and the Hauraki tribes The earth ramparts and terraces from this period contribute to the distinctive outline of the hill today.

-Later settlement
+European settlement

-The area directly around the hill consists of very fertile free-draining soil mixed with a great deal of volcanic debris in the form of scoria rocks.
-When Europeans came to the area, they found a landscape devoid of large trees, as anything of any size had been cut down by the Maori for various uses, such as the timber palisades of the pa.
-The land was covered with bracken, flax and Manuka trees, with whau shrubs growing on the hill.
-The Europeans cleared the land of the scoria rocks and made fences with them to define property boundaries.
-This resulted in a landscape reminiscent of Ireland or the Scottish lowlands.
-These scoria walls are still a feature of the suburb today.

-Initially the land was utilised for farms, but from quite early on the area hosted country residences of professionals and business people from Auckland.
-Most of the farm land was subdivided into large suburban plots between 1870 and 1875, and the principal roads were formed by the Crown.
-Mt Eden's first school opened in 1877 on the corner of Mt Eden and Valley roads.
-In 1879 the mountain was officially protected as a public reserve.
-The tea kiosk on the slope of Mt Eden was built in 1927.
+Following a gift of land from Ngāti Whātua Ōrākei Mount Eden began being subdivided and sold off to settlers in 1841.
+The land was mostly used for farming to support the Borough of Auckland.
+Due to population growth in Auckland Mount Eden would start having suburban development in the late 1800s.
+In 1873, Alfred Cucksey established a store in what would later become Mount Eden Village.

 The Colonial Ammunition Company, first formed in 1885, was based at Mount Eden.
 The steel Mount Eden Shot Tower, completed in 1914, was the major supplier of ammunition in New Zealand until World War II, and was classified as a Category I heritage building by Heritage New Zealand in 1983.